tyhopp/prpl/packages/plugin-css-imports/README.md

 A plugin for [PRPL](https://github.com/tyhopp/prpl) that resolves CSS import statements at build time.
 Useful to avoid extra requests at runtime for imported CSS files.

+This plugin should be disabled when using the PRPL dev server.
+The dev server is not yet aware of the graph of resources in your site and will not be able to detect changes in imported CSS files.
+There should be no difference in behavior given the [CSS at-rule](https://caniuse.com/?search=css%20import) is supported in all modern browsers.

 ### Dependencies

 `@prpl/plugin-css-imports` has zero dependencies.